openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 This binding integrates with the legacy Lutron RadioRA (Classic) lighting system.

 This binding depends on RS232 communication.
-It has only been tested using the Chronos time module but the RS232 module should work as well.
+It has only been tested using the Chronos System Bridge and Timeclock (RA-SBT-CHR) module, but Lutron's RA-RS232 or RB-RS232 module should work as well.

+Support has been added for bridged RadioRA systems.
+A system is considered “bridged” when a Chronos System Bridge and Timeclock is used to integrate two RadioRA Systems in a single residence.
+In a bridged system, the `system` parameter of each configured ra-dimmer, ra-switch, or ra-phantomButton thing should be set to indicate which RadioRA system it is a part of (i.e. 1 or 2).
+In a non-bridged system, these parameters should be left at their default of 0.

 ## Supported Things